romariorios/apolo/README.md

 ## Library reference

-These following are the functions available in the library and their usage.
+The following are the functions available in the library and their usage.

 ### `copy(orig, dest)`

 - Arguments:
-  - `orig`: string or list of strings
+  - `orig`: path or list of paths
-  - `dest`: string
+  - `dest`: path
 - Return: boolean

 Copies `orig` to `dest`; returns `false` in case of an error.
 If `orig` is a